oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/create-graph/create-graph-tenancy.md

 ## Task 2: Log into Graph Studio

 Graph Studio is a feature of Autonomous Database.
 It is available as an option on the Database Actions Launchpad.
 You need a graph-enabled user to log into Graph Studio.
-When you created the MOVIESTREAM user in Lab 2, you had graph-enabled that user.
+In this workshop, the graph user has already been created for you.

+The graph user credentials are:

+**Username:**

+     <copy>MOVIESTREAM</copy>

+**password:**

+     <copy>watchS0meM0vies#</copy>

 1. In your **Autonomous Database Details page** page, click the **Database Actions**.